Impact of a Multimodal Prehabilitation Program Before Robotic-assisted Radical Prostatectomy.

 Experimental: Multimodal prehabilitation

-This patients will receive the pre-hab program
+This patients receive the full pre-habilitation program

 What is the study measuring?